shalgilab/DoGFinder/README.md

 ####  Step 2: Pre_Process
 Preprocessing and downsampling of RNA-seq bam files.
 (Run this command before Get_DoGs)

-Note: The downsampling is performed using a psuedorandom seed.
+Note: The downsampling is performed using a pseudorandom seed.
 To reproduce the same downsampled bam files run Pre_process again keeping the order of the input bam files constant.

 ##### Command example:
 ```